AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/navigation-routing.md

     }
     ```

     Under `:children` you should see an entry for each of the pages created.
 The content for all of the pages is in this initial JSON request.
-With the navigation routing, subsequent views of the SPA will be loaded rapidly, since the content is already available client-side.
+With the navigation routing, subsequent views of the SPA is loaded rapidly, since the content is already available client-side.

     It is not wise to load **ALL** of the content of a SPA in the initial JSON request, as this would slow down the initial page load.
 Next, lets look at how the hierarchy depth of pages are collected.